AI Tools, Teaching, and Academic Integrity at USI

-The Dean of Students Office is reviewing the Student Rights and Responsibilities: Code of Student Behavior to identify any areas for clarification regarding the use of generative AI tools.
+The Dean of Students Office updated the Student Rights and Responsibilities: Code of Student Behavior in August 2023 to address the use of generative AI tools related to academic integrity.

 A2: Please see the suggested language in the Syllabus Statements (and copied below) for courses in which AI is forbidden or authorized with the instructor’s prior permission or direction.

 The suggested syllabus language below comes from Duke University, the University of Iowa, Colorado State University, and Salem State University.
 See additional examples of syllabus statements and course policies in this crowd-sourced compilation of Classroom Policies for AI Generative Tools.

 We recommend that instructors include the first paragraph below, which provides an overview, and then decide on the extent of AI tools use in your course to add an appropriate description (2 examples are provided).
 [Do not copy the notes to instructors displayed within brackets.]